conan-io/conan-center-index/docs/packaging_policy.md

 ### Predeinfed Options and Known Defaults

 ConanCenter supports many combinations, these are outline in the [supported configurations](supported_platforms_and_configurations.md) document for each platform.
+By default, `shared=False` is compiled with `fPIC=True`.
+If support, `header_only=False` is the default.

+Usage of each option should follow the rules:

 * `shared` (with values `True` or `False`).
 The CI inspects the recipe looking for this option.
 The **default should be `shared=False`** and will generate all the configurations with values `shared=True` and `shared=False`.